ea-ae/humeum/README.md

 1. Clone repository
 2. Open VS (or use the `dotnet` CLI)
-3. Run tests
+3. Run backend tests with `cd server && dotnet test`
-4. Run the `Web` project
+4. Run the backend ASP.NET `Web` project with `cd server && dotnet run --project src/Web`
+5. Run the frontend React project with `cd client && npm install && npm run server` (a proxy to the backend REST API will be added at `localhost:port/api/`)

 ### Databases